-The timeline document must include the following:
+The time-task plan must include the following:

-- Milestone project goals. - Related objectives, activities (including data collection and programmatic and financial reporting), and expected completion dates. - Organization and person(s) responsible for completing each task on the timeline.
+- Milestone project goals. - Related objectives, activities (including data collection and programmatic and financial reporting), and expected completion dates. - Organization and person(s) responsible for completing each task on the timetask plan.

-h.
+j.
 Position Descriptions and Resumes